Daniela

 (2019).

-texts such as Poeti Italiani al 2° Festival Internazionale dei
+Her poetry is also featured in Italian anthologies and collections such as Poeti Italiani al 2° Festival Internazionale dei

 Poeti (1980), Letteratura degli anni